narf9995/Psy-Cats--The-Second-Awakening/README.md

 __Influences__:

- -The Game of Rat and Dragon - Cordwainer Smith
+ -*The Game of Rat and Dragon* by Cordwainer Smith

- -American Gods - Neil Gaiman
+ -*American Gods* by Neil Gaiman

  -The Secret World of Cats (FATE)